 - (a) Offline Computing Servers: Computing servers necessary to deploy the Offline Subsystem software. - (b) Other Computing Equipment: Networking equipment, firewalls, etc. - (c) Processing Data Center: This is a peta-scale data center.
-It is estimated [RD05] that this system should be capable of sustaining a throughput of 60 PFLOPS/second in order to process a set of observations that generates a similar load than the Reference Observing Program.
+It is estimated [RD05] that this system should be capable of sustaining an average throughput of 60 PFLOPS/second (and a peak of 750 PFLOPS/s, corresponding to KSG2 science cases) in order to process a set of observations that generates a similar load than the Reference Observing Program.